UmmItC/Blog/content/en/blog/Linux/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part2.md

 ---
 author: "Arcsly"
-title: "Dual GPU Passthrough Guided Part 2 - Enable virtualization on your BIOS setting"
+title: "Dual GPU Passthrough Guided Part 2 - Enabling Virtualization in BIOS"
-description: "let enable virtualization on your BIOS setting."
+description: "Unlock the full potential of your virtual machine setup by learning how to enable virtualization in your BIOS settings.
+This essential step will pave the way for seamless dual GPU passthrough and enhanced performance."
 tags: ["QEMU/KVM", "GPU-Passthrough", "virt-manager"]
 date: 2023-05-13T05:45:00+0800
 thumbnail: https://images.unsplash.com/photo-1540829917886-91ab031b1764?ixlib=rb-4.0.3
 ---

-# Enable virtualization
+# Introduction

-Now that you have purchased the right hardware, it's time to ensure that virtualization is enabled in your BIOS settings.

-To enable virtualization, follow these steps:
+In the realm of virtualization, the power to transform your hardware into versatile virtual machines awaits.
+However, before you can fully harness this power, a crucial step beckons: enabling virtualization in your BIOS settings.

+Here's your roadmap to unlocking virtualization's potential:

+## Step 1: Enter the BIOS Realm

-1. Boot your computer then pressing the appropriate key during the boot process.
-The specific key varies depending on your computer's manufacturer (common keys include F2, Del, Esc, or F12).
+As your computer awakens, seize the moment to enter its BIOS realm.
+This involves pressing a specific key during the boot process.
+The exact key varies based on your computer's manufacturer—F2, Del, Esc, or F12 are common contenders.

-2. Once in the BIOS settings, look for the virtualization-related settings.
-The names of these settings may vary depending on your BIOS version and manufacturer.
+## Step 2: Unearth the Virtualization Goldmine

+Within the BIOS settings, your quest leads to the virtualization-related configurations.
+These settings, though named diversely due to BIOS version and manufacturer disparities, share a common purpose: enabling the magic of virtualization.

+## Step 3: The Empowering Toggle

-3. Enable the virtualization settings.
-Common names for these settings include "Virtualization Technology (VT-x)", "Intel Virtualization Technology", or "AMD IOMMU".
+As you unearth the virtualization settings, you'll find the empowering toggle that needs your attention.
+Activate settings with names like "Virtualization Technology (VT-x)," "Intel Virtualization Technology," or "AMD IOMMU" to embrace virtualization's might.

+## Step 4: Sealing the Pact

-4. Save the changes and exit the BIOS settings.
+With the virtualization settings configured, seal the pact by saving your changes and gracefully exiting the BIOS realm.

-5. Reboot your system.
+## Step 5: Rebirth

-By enabling virtualization in the BIOS settings, you are allowing your system to fully utilize virtualization technologies, which is essential for GPU passthrough and other virtualization tasks.
+As your system reawakens, it does so with the enhanced capability to exploit virtualization technologies.
+This, my friend, is the foundation for GPU passthrough and other virtualization wonders.

+Your journey into the virtual world is now empowered by the AMD CPU's IOMMU, the Intel CPU's VT-X, and the potential encapsulated within SVM Mode.

+Remember, enabling virtualization in BIOS is a pivotal stride that beckons the exceptional—seamless virtualization, boundless possibilities.

+Welcome to a new realm of performance, where virtualization is the key that unlocks extraordinary feats.

 | AMD CPU  | Intel CPU |
 |----------|-----------|